seafloor/seafloor.github.io/_posts/2021-09-29-starting-matplotlib.md

 It doesn't get much more simple than that, but look at all that boilerplate just to get it to look reasonable!
 I love mpl's flexibility but it is a bit much.
 Lots would say swap to seaborn, and it helps, but I always need to drop down to mpl for a publication-quality plot.
 Always.

-I'll write some more posts in the coming weeks with more code for common plots that's ready to go (for your benefit, by mainly for future me!)
+I'll write some more posts in the coming weeks with more code for common plots that's ready to go (for your benefit, but mainly for future me!)